 - Type: This is one way to categorize acrylic paint.
 You can get acrylic paint that is washable or permanent, so you need to know if you want the paint to be permanent or have the ability to be washed off.
 If you are not sure what you want your design or the mirror to look like, go with washable first.

-- Once you know what you want it to look like, then you can apply the permanent type.
-The reason to do it this way is so you can get it perfect so if you are not happy with it, you can wash it off until you get it right.
+- Once you know what you want it to look like, you can apply the permanent type.
+The reason to do it this way is to get it perfect, so if you are not happy with it, you can wash it off until you get it right.
 You are not stuck with something you are not happy with.

 - Finish: Once you have decided what you want the finished project to look like, you need to decide the finish.
 This could be glossy, frosty, or matte.

 In addition to deciding about the paint, you need to know that acrylic paint will work best on smooth surfaces, which most mirrors are.
-You should use high-grade paint because it is easier to work with, lasts longer, and will give you a brighter color.
+You should use high-grade paint because it is easier to work with, lasts longer, and gives you a brighter color.

 You should choose a synthetic brush if you want to use bolder brush strokes, but you should use a brush with natural hair if you want a smoother finish.